 Alternative ways of conceptualising unusual experiences have been shown to be beneficial for recovery (see papers by Brett, Heriot-Maitland etc.)

-(www.spiritualcrisisnetwork.uk) provides such an alternative conceptualisation.
+The SPIRITUAL CRISIS NETWORK (www.spiritualcrisisnetwork.uk) provides such an alternative conceptualisation.

 Experience, making sense of experience and science.